Divorce Counseling for Couples in Chicago

 What is the best legal approach?

 When couples decide to break up, they have to choose their legal options: The collaborative approach, the mediation approach or litigation.
-Most couples who decide to get divorced don’t know how to choose the right path for their situation.
+Most couples who decide to get divorced are not sure about what path is right for their situation.
 Dissolving a relationship with dignity and creativity increases the chances of ending the relationship emotionally intact instead of emotionally destroyed.
 This prevents couples from feeling mutually victimized or like the pawns of the legal system.

 What are the stages of divorce?

 There are at least five stages in the process of ending a relationship: pre-divorce, initial, middle, end, and post.
 Each partner may be at a different stage or move back and forth between the stages.
 The more out of sync the couple is, the more challenging the process can be.
 Each stage presents couples with different challenges.
 Couples counseling can help manage anxiety and reactivity when couples are out of sync and help them get to the same stage.

 What actually happens in during couples counseling sessions?

 The counselor will propose individual and joint sessions.
 During the individual sessions, counselors help clients address their fears, concerns and worse-case scenarios.
 In joint sessions, couples counselors facilitate difficult conversations in a safe environment to create a vision of the kind of divorce the couple wants to have.
 Together, the couple can create a platform for finding solutions as a team, design rituals, write personal manifestos and more.

 What to Consider After Divorce

 Even after a marriage ends, counseling can be helpful because the lives of the couple (and their children) change.
 New challenges arise as the family confronts changes or comes to terms with new dynamics.